jkson5/jkson_fcc_mod/README.md

 [*** РУССКАЯ ВЕРСИЯ ***](https://github.com/jkson5/jkson_fcc_mod/blob/master/README_Russian.md)

-For forcing Mavic Pro SDR settings as FCC,Boost,force_2.3G or force_2.5G, we can use internal commands.
+For forcing Mavic Pro SDR settings such as FCC,Boost,force_2.3G or force_2.5G, we can use internal commands.
-These commands will set radio parameters with any smartphones OS, any programms (e.g. Litchi), and even without smartphone at all.
+These commands will set radio parameters with any smartphone OS, any programms (e.g. Litchi), and even without smartphone at all.
 Because it will run on the drone locally.
+You have to apply this mod only for the drone.
+RC will sync.

 ## How to install